Are you a first time parent and wondering how you will manage after your baby arrives?

 Newborn Support: In-home assistance with breastfeeding, newborn settling and sleeping;

-Nourishing Food: Traditional postpartum meals made for the new mother, including “lactation” cookies (which are pretty much just delicious for anytime in life!); and
+Nourishing Food: Traditional postpartum meals made for you, including “lactation” cookies (which are pretty much just delicious for anytime in life!); and

-Pampering and Ceremony: Traditional ‘closing’ ceremony to help new mothers feel more grounded in their body again and to assist in physical and emotional healing.
+Pampering and Ceremony: Traditional ‘closing’ ceremony to help you feel more grounded in your body and to assist in physical and emotional healing.

 Postnatal Doula Fees